Kezzryn/Advent-of-Code/Synacor Challenge/README.md

 - Set memory values, including `instPtr`.
 - Step through the code.
 - Breakpoints.
-- Dump the current state to a file and / or dissassemble a binary.
+- Dump the current state to a file and / or disassemble a binary.
 - Some way to control everything and get useful output.

 That's a bunch.